 Okay, now that we’ve cleared that up, let’s talk about what Show, Don’t Tell looks like.

 If there’s one thing we have here at WHW, it’s tools to help you.
-Because Showing and Telling is such a striggle for many, I’ve created some checklists that outline when to SHOW, and when to TELL.
+Because Showing and Telling is such a struggle for many, I’ve created some checklists that outline when to SHOW, and when to TELL.

 Showing will also convey a character’s emotions through their body language, actions, dialogue, and if it is the POV character, their thoughts, and visceral sensations.
-You might find these helpful:

 It’s important we also convey the setting to readers by using the 5 senses, as well as utilizing mood and other techniques, to create deep emotional pull.